jozofrankovic/soccer-udacity/README.md

-# soccer-udacity
+# Project 2: Investigate the European Soccer Database¶

 ## Introduction

+As part of the Udacity Data Analyst Nanodegree, I am required to complete a number of practical projects.
 For this project, I will investigate the European Soccer Database from Kaggle which contains seven tables: "Country", "League", "Match", "Player", "Player_Attributes", "Team", and "Team_Attributes".
 This dataset covers 11 of the top European leagues from 2008 to 2016.
 As a lifelong football tragic, it was an easy choice to select this dataset for investigation.

 The key questions that I would like to answer include: